Passage West GAA: History

-In 1887 the committee felt that the team was adequately prepared to enter the first ever Cork Senior Hurling Championship, playing Charleville in the first round.
+In 1887, the committee felt that the team was adequately prepared to enter the first ever Cork Senior Hurling Championship, playing Charleville in the first round.
 Passage beat Charleville by 1-0 to 0-0 but Charlville filed a protest to Cork County Board on the following grounds: (1) that Passage had men playing who were not residing in the parish, and (2) dubious decisions of the referee during the match, but both objections were rejected.

 Passage played Cloyne in round 2, winning 3-7 to 0-0.
 In the next two rounds Passage defeated Inniscarra and Little Island, thus qualifying to meet Tower Street in the semi-final.
 Passage played and beat Tower Street 3-4 to 1-6, thus qualifying for the final.
-Meanwhile, on the other side of the draw, Cork Nationals of Blackrock and St. Finbarr's GAA (the Barr's) reached the semi final; during their game many disputes arose, one been that Cork Nationals claimed a point given to the Barr's was not a point and therefore would not puck out the ball to restart the game.
+Meanwhile, on the other side of the draw, Cork Nationals of Blackrock and St. Finbarr's GAA (the Barr's) reached the semi-final; during their game many disputes arose, one been that Cork Nationals claimed a point given to the Barr's was not a point and therefore would not puck out the ball to restart the game.
 After an investigation into the matter, the County Committee decided that the remaining time would be played by both teams with the winners due to play Passage in the final.
 The Barr's would not accept the decision and a long protracted series of meetings took place to try to solve the matter.
 The end result was that the final was never played due to various reasons.

 The following year, both Passage and Cork Nationals applied to the County Committee for the medals.
 However, the trophies were granted to the Blackrock-based club and so, today, the Cork County Board records show that Cork Nationals were the first winners of the Cork Senior Hurling Championship.
-The County committee denied Passage the opportunity of achieving truly historic status of being the first Senior Hurling Champions of Cork.
+The County committee denied Passage the opportunity of being the first Senior Hurling Champions of Cork.